-There are lots of reasons to like Glock handguns for EDC.
-If you have a Glock and want to learn how to completely strip it down and perform a safety check, follow this link to this post I did a few years back.
+There are lots of reasons to like Glock pistols for EDC.
+If you have a Glock and want to learn how strip it down and perform a safety check, follow this link to this post I did a few years back.
+It's on a Gen 3, so there are some small differences, but nothing considerable.
 Some opponents of Glock complain about the lack of an external safety.
 The included link talks about the reasoning behind the choice of an external safety on your carry gun.

 Additionally, if you're wondering why the G26 sub-compact or the G43 didn't make a list, here is the reason.
 It's not that these handguns aren't great options for concealed carry.
-I narrowed it down to these 4 simply because I find that a larger gun is not only easier to shoot but also to conceal if you have the right holster and gear
+I narrowed it down to these 4 simply because a larger gun is not only easier to shoot, but also to conceal if you have the right holster and gear.

 - Choosing Your First Handgun- Whatever Gun Feels Best, is the Right One?